mattdburke/nature-credit/data/data_description.md

 <!-- - `corporateDebt.csv` -->
 - `sovereignDebt.csv`

-Data from Table 3 in "Storm Alert: Natural Disasters Can Damage Sovereign Creditworthiness" by Standard & Poor's
+Data from Table 3 in "Storm Alert: Natural Disasters Can Damage Sovereign Creditworthiness" by Standard & Poor's, article linked [here](https://www.spglobal.com/ratings/en/research/articles/150910-storm-alert-natural-disasters-can-damage-sovereign-creditworthiness-9327571)
 - `T3.csv`

 Fundemental economic data
 - `economic.csv`
 Data on the economic fundementals of the sovereigns under study.
+This data is obtained via the sovereign risk indicator platform from S&P [here](https://disclosure.spglobal.com/sri/).
+We detail the permissions for this data [here](s&p_permission.md).
+The same data is used in [Klusak et al (2023)](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2023.4869).
 The variables of interest in this dataset are the following;
 * **CountryName**: List of country names
 * **Year**: Year of observation
 * **scale20**: 1-20 scale corresponding to S&P Sovereign rating scale